sianto1997/road-rush/README.md

 Other possible arguments:
 - --algorithm : str

-    The algorithm to use for the experiment
+    The algorithm to use for the experiment (default = Random algorithm)
+    - BreadthFirst

+    - BranchAndBound

+    - Greedy

+    - GreedyRandom

+    - GreedyDepthFirst

+    - Random

+    - mbw (ManualBoardWalker)

+    Only used for visualization purposes

 - --amount_of_moves : int